Laura011205/annoying-discord-bot/README.md

 ## Creating a Discord Bot

-Navigate to [this link](https://discord.com/developers/applications) and follow the steps [here](https://discordpy.readthedocs.io/en/stable/discord.html#creating-a-bot-account) to create your discord bot app.
+Follow steps 1-7 [here](https://discordpy.readthedocs.io/en/stable/discord.html#creating-a-bot-account) to create your discord bot app.
 Save your bot token for the next step. **Do not share your bot token with anyone.**

 ## Installation